starscript-llc-Japan/AWS-Lambda-Generate-Presigned-S3-URL/README.md

-Lambda S3 Presigned URL Generator
+# Lambda S3 Presigned URL Generator

 This project demonstrates an AWS Lambda function that generates a presigned URL for an S3 object.
 The URL allows temporary access to download a file (valid for 24 hours).

-Project Structure
+## Project Structure

 project-root/
 ├─ README.md
 ├─ lambda/
 │ ├─ generate_download_url.py # Lambda function
 │ └─ requirements.txt # Dependencies (boto3, etc.)
 ├─ .gitignore
 └─ LICENSE

-Usage
+## Usage

-Deploy the Lambda function in AWS.
+1. Deploy the Lambda function in AWS.

-Ensure the Lambda execution role has permission to s3:GetObject.
+2. Ensure the Lambda execution role has permission to `s3:GetObject`.

-Invoke the Lambda function via AWS Console or API Gateway.
+3. Invoke the Lambda function via AWS Console or API Gateway.

-The function returns a JSON containing the presigned download_url.
+4. The function returns a JSON containing the `presigned download_url`.

-Open the URL in a browser or use it in your application to download the file.
+5. Open the URL in a browser or use it in your application to download the file.

-Notes
+## Notes

-URL validity is set to 24 hours.
+- URL validity is set to 24 hours.

-You can customize the bucket name and file key in generate_download_url.py.
+- You can customize the bucket name and file key in `generate_download_url.py`.